Graylog2/graylog-ansible-role/README.md

 --------------------------------------------------------------------

 You can use var: `graylog_install_java: false` and then add java from openjdk-8 instead of installing oracle java 8.
+Openjdk doesn't have problems to use a proxy for apt, also doesn't requires the license agreement that oracle requires.

 Example: